jpell3/csci-6655-final-exam-server/README.md

 There were three major deliverable components and one optional component in this project.

 > [!IMPORTANT]
-> This repository contains only the BackEnd and MongoDB deliverables.
+> This repository contains only the Wireframe, BackEnd, and MongoDB deliverables.
 See the **Related Repositories** section for more information.

 ### Wireframe